spenser-brinkman/jeopardy/README.md

   Validate user's answers to (closely) match actual answers

-  have game run for two rounds, doubling point values for second round
+  Have game run for two rounds, doubling point values for second round

   Implement a timer to questions that counts down, waiting for an entry of any character to "buzz in" before timer expires. if timer expires, the question is lost and play continues

   Implement a game timer that will end play on expiration and go to commercial break

+  Add sound/music (Jeopardy Think Music.mp3 available in asset file)